str_word_count()

-Our article is about the PHP function str_word_count(), which is used to count the number of words in a string.
+The PHP str_word_count() function is used to count the number of words in a string.
 In this article, we will discuss the syntax and usage of str_word_count(), as well as provide some examples.

-str_word_count($string, $format, $charlist)The function takes three parameters: $string, $format, and $charlist. $string is the string to count the words in. $format is an optional parameter that specifies the format of the output. $charlist is also an optional parameter that specifies the characters to be considered as word separators.
+str_word_count($string, $format, $charlist)The function takes three parameters: $string, $format, and $charlist. $string is the string to count the words in. $format is an optional parameter that specifies the format of the output: 0 returns the word count (default), 1 returns an array of words, and 2 returns an associative array where keys are word positions. $charlist is also an optional parameter that specifies additional characters to be considered as word characters.

 Here is an example of how to use the str_word_count() function: